Cooking in the great outdoors: Our guide to choosing the right pot

 2. Little or no soap

-The cast iron pot has a seasoning that improves itself with each use—a thin protective layer from cooking oils.
-Soap can damage it, so limit yourself to a light cleaning with a soft brush or wooden spatula to loosen residue.
+The cast iron pot has a seasoning that improves on its own with each use—a thin protective layer formed from the cooking oils.
+Soap can damage it, so limit cleaning to a firm , natural-fiber brush to remove any residue.

 3. Wipe thoroughly

 After rinsing, wipe it immediately with a clean cloth or dry towel.
-Moisture is the number one enemy of cast iron: it promotes the appearance of rust.
+Humidity is cast iron's number one enemy: it promotes rust.

 4. Oil protection

-Once dry, apply a thin film of vegetable oil (coconut, rapeseed, sunflower, etc.).
-Spread evenly with a clean cloth.
+Once dry, apply a thin layer of vegetable oil (coconut, rapeseed, sunflower, etc.).
+Spread evenly with a suitable natural fiber brush .

 This step protects the cast iron by creating a moisture barrier, thus preventing corrosion.
-A light oiling after each outing is also the best way to maintain perfect seasoning and a natural non-stick surface.
+Lightly oiling after each use is also the best way to maintain a perfect seasoning and a naturally non-stick surface.

-With this simple ritual, your cast iron pot will stay ready for all your culinary adventures: from steaming soups in the heart of winter to summer stews shared around the fire.
+With this simple ritual, your cast iron cauldron will stay ready for all your culinary adventures: from steaming soups in the heart of winter to summer stews shared around the fire.